Career Definition for a Clinical Research Associate

 Clinical research associates work as part of a team and need to have good communication and interpersonal skills.
 Because they are dealing with medical trials and experiments, good attention to detail and precision will help clinical research associates to be successful.

 Economic and Career Outlook for Clinical Research

-Clinical research associates are part of the wider U.S. Bureau of Labor Statistics (BLS, www.bls.gov) category of clinical lab technologists and technicians; the employment outlook for this field is much faster than average in comparison to all career fields, with employment expected to grow 16% from 2014-2024.
-The median salary for clinical research associates was $58,724 as of February 2015, according to data from Salary.com.
+Clinical research associates are part of the wider U.S. Bureau of Labor Statistics (BLS, www.bls.gov) category of clinical lab technologists and technicians; the employment outlook for this field is faster than average in comparison to all career fields, with employment expected to grow 13% from 2016-2026.
+The median salary for clinical research associates was $59,117 as of 2019, according to data from Salary.com.

 Alternate Career Options